To book call 020 8069 9000

 At the Civil Service College we are now running one-day training events on contract management skills.
 Delegates can either attend an open course where they will have the opportunity to meet and network with contract managers from other parts of government; or a one day bespoke workshop for an individual project can be arranged.
 This will give delegates a full day that is devoted to examining the particular issues on their specific project, and is a great opportunity for in-depth analysis of a single project.
 In this bespoke workshop Public Sector and Civil Service officials have the option of attending on their own or with their private sector partners.

 We will be tracking contract management capability over time.
 One hopes that, with appropriate training, the worryingly low current average health check score of 46 can be improved significantly to demonstrate that relevant training in contract management is an investment for future returns.

-Please see our Contract Management course for more details, or contact Grace for more details:
+Please see our Contract Management course for more details, or contact Ade for more details: